Developer Guide

 - Option A: Use separate List Views for

-are displayed simultaneously - Cons: Higher difficulty and more code to write as there is the need to handle the replacement of the entire List View
+BudgetCardandExpenditureCardare displayed simultaneously - Cons: Higher difficulty and more code to write as there is the need to handle the replacement of the entire List View

 - Pros: Less prone to the error where both